 I like to make notes in my notebook when I have ideas.
 I can then refer back to the list to see if I am inspired to write about the topics I have noted.
 No idea is a bad idea, write it down!

-These are just 5 simple ways you can help boost your creativity and ever if you are not struggling with ideas, these are great tips to help you take a break and stop you from burning out and stop you from running out of blog post ideas.
+These are just 5 simple ways you can help boost your creativity and ever if you are not struggling with ideas, these are great tips to help you take a break, stop you from burning out and stop you from running out of blog post ideas.